 What is HBAN and how can we help?

-HBAN makes thousands of investor introductions each year, introducing investors to the vibrant start-up scene on the island of Ireland.
+HBAN makes over a thousand investor introductions each year, introducing investors to the vibrant start-up scene on the island of Ireland.
 We make these introductions through a combination of pitching events, via a private online investor platform and through direct introductions based on your area of interest.
 Our experienced team pre-screens investment opportunities and can connect you with like-minded individuals so you can get the most out of business angel investing.
 We host events all year round and across the country

 - How much are you prepared to invest?